Decor Ideas

 What to Keep Instead So the Room Still Feels Alive

 A room does not get better by becoming empty.
 It gets better when the remaining items still feel alive, useful, cared for, or emotionally lighter.
-Healthy plants, warmer light, edited trays, uplifting art, and fewer but better pieces usually go farther than trying to rescue every old object.
+Healthy plants, warmer light, edited trays, uplifting art, and fewer but better pieces can do more than a shelf packed with symbolic cures.

 Keep what still supports the room